vivkay/ffi/_posts/2015-02-01-better-together.md

 deck: Fauna & Flora International’s Pippa Howard explains why NGOs, consultancies and other conservationists are joining forces to bring about biodiversity conservation in the private sector.
 ---

+<i class="micro">Pippa Howard<br>2015-02-01</i><br>

-Fauna & Flora International’s Pippa Howard explains why NGOs, consultancies and other conservationists are joining forces to bring about biodiversity conservation in the private sector.
+<b>Fauna & Flora International’s Pippa Howard explains why NGOs, consultancies and other conservationists are joining forces to bring about biodiversity conservation in the private sector.</b>

 What would you think if I told you that conservation is rarely about managing wildlife, but almost always about understanding and managing people?